Getting Started

 Experiments

-Creating experiments is easy, using the Taplytics Javascript SDK you can create code-based experiments with Dynamic Variables or Code Blocks.
-Continue reading to find out how to set up those up in code below and find instructions on setting up Experiments on the Taplytics dashboard here.
+Creating experiments is easy, using the Taplytics Javascript SDK you can create code-based experiments with Dynamic Variables.
+Continue reading to find out how to set up those up in code below and find instructions on setting up experiments on the Taplytics dashboard here.

 Dynamic Variables